PreCNet: Next-Frame Video Prediction Based on Predictive Coding: Abstract

 \section{Abstract}

 Predictive coding, currently a highly influential theory in neuroscience, has not been widely adopted in machine learning yet.
 In this work, we transform the seminal model of Rao and Ballard (1999) into a modern deep learning framework while remaining maximally faithful to the original schema.
-The resulting network we propose (PreCNet) is tested on a widely used next frame video prediction benchmark, which consists of images from an urban environment recorded from a car-mounted camera.
-On this benchmark (training: 41k images from KITTI dataset; testing: Caltech Pedestrian dataset), we achieve to our knowledge the best performance to date when measured with the Structural Similarity Index (SSIM).
-Performance on all measures was further improved when a larger training set (2M images from BDD100k), pointing to the limitations of the KITTI training set.
-This work demonstrates that an architecture carefully based in a neuroscience model, without being explicitly tailored to the task at hand, can exhibit unprecedented performance.
+The resulting network we propose (PreCNet) is tested on a widely used next frame video prediction benchmark, which consists of images from an urban environment recorded from a car-mounted camera, and achieves state-of-the-art performance.
+Performance on all measures (MSE, PSNR, SSIM) was further improved when a larger training set (2M images from BDD100k), pointing to the limitations of the KITTI training set.
+This work demonstrates that an architecture carefully based in a neuroscience model, without being explicitly tailored to the task at hand, can exhibit exceptional performance.

 }

 \IEEEdisplaynontitleabstractindextext

 \ifCLASSOPTIONcompsoc \IEEEraisesectionheading{